adamluzsi/configer/README.md

 configer
 ========

-super easy to use configuration module for ruby apps
+super easy to use configuration module for ruby apps.

 ### install